AmirmahdiAbtl/RAGCrafter/readme.md

    - Set chunk size and overlap
    - Configure vector database
 4. Upload your documents
-5. Start the RAG creation process
+5. Suggest you the best prompts you need
+6. Congradulate you can now start talking with your RAG model

 ### Using the Chat Interface